 Sunday Bible Class

 The Sunday Bible class meets before church.
 Children are welcome too!
-Come at 9:55 to grab a cup of coffee and claim your spot.
-We start at 10, and it runs until 10:30.
+Come between 9:30 and 9:45 to grab a cup of coffee, claim your spot, and meet other attendees if you want to.
+We start at 9:45, and it runs until 10:15.
 The topic can vary from Sunday to Sunday, or run through a series.
 Common topics are books of the Bible, specific doctrines or practices of the church, applying lessons of history, or spiritual subjects of interest.